OctopusSamples/OctoPub/README.md

 OctoPub is an online library.
 It is hosted at [octopus.pub](https://octopus.pub/).

-OctoPub has been designed to explore advanced deployment patterns in modern platforms like Lambda and Kubernetes.
-Specifically:
+OctoPub has been designed to explore advanced deployment patterns in modern platforms like Lambda and Kubernetes, specifically:

 * How do you perform blue/green and canary deployments to serverless platforms?
 * How do you test feature branches, either locally or deployed to a hosted platform?